towolf/towolf.github.com/docs/PsychTests/FlipTest.markdown

 FlipTest times and plots the intervals between flips of the front and back display buffers in a tight loop.
 Flips should occur at the video frame period.
-Result of lipTest are a test of [Priority](/docs/Priority)'s ability to gurantee time to MATLAB for real\-time displays.
+Result of lipTest are a test of [Priority](/docs/Priority)'s ability to gurantee time to MATLAB for real-time displays.

 On OS X, the [Screen](/docs/Screen) subfunction '[Flip](/docs/Flip)' replaces 'WaitBlanking' as a means of sycnrhonizing updates of video memory with the vertical retrace of your